wxc900211/wxc900211.github.io/content/posts/FarmingNutrients/FarmingNutrients.md

 {{< /admonition >}}

 2. **Group results :** The minimum area unit showed is **PostCodeArea**, so we average the value in each PostCodeArea by year.
-In the end, we have 121*21=2541 rows of data prepared for visulazation.
+In the end, we have 121*21=2541 rows of data prepared for visualization.

 ## 3 Geographic Visualization